Skip to main content

 When is the Museum open?

-We will re-open again for the summer season May 19, 2023.
+The Sicamous is open again for the summer season May 19, 2024.

 Click here for up to date opening times and office hours: open hours.
-The museum is often closed on Saturdays (to host Weddings!) and if you would like to check, just give the crew a call at 250-492-0403 or email us at info@sssicamous.ca.
+The museum is sometimes closed on Saturdays (to host Weddings!) and if you would like to check, just give the crew a call at 250-492-0403 or email us at info@sssicamous.ca.

 Where to Find the Museum